skip to main content

 T-Mobile’s Inseego MiFi X PRO 5G gives you premium performance at a relatively affordable price.
 Able to support up to 32 devices, it delivers a solid connection over T-Mobile’s 5G and 4G networks, while its Wi-Fi 6 connectivity ensures that every device gets a stable connection.
 It has a powerful battery and comes with a USB-C port you can use to charge other phones and devices.

 On the other hand, the Alcatel LINKZONE is a bare-bones model that gives you decent speeds (usually around 15–30 Mbps) at a truly bargain price.
 AT&T’s NETGEAR Nighthawk M1 has a long-lasting battery and comes with a range of security features.
-It also connects more than most hotspots.
-But it costs the most out of these three options, and AT&T’s hotspot data plans tend to be on the pricey side too.
+It also connects more devices than most hotspots, but it costs the most out of these three options.
+AT&T’s hotspot data plans tend to be on the pricey side too.

 Pro tip: